eaasi/user-handbook/source/resources/faq.rst

 Choosing "revision" does not create a new resource card - instead it updates and overrides the current resource card.

-(**This is only true** if the original Environment was a **Private** resource, not published to the EAASI Network.
+(**This is only true** if the original Environment was a **Private** resource, not Published.
 If the original Environment was a Public + Saved Locally Environment, selecting "revision" will have **the same** effect as "new environment", and a new resource card will be created for the revision.)

 In both cases, Emulation-as-a-Service creates a derivative QCOW disk image file to represent and save the changes to the original Environment, whether the changes are *presented* as a new Environment or as a revision.
 So revisions can still be easily reverted by consulting the History tab on the Environment's details page and creating a fork at the point of the original Environment.